 Non-Repudiation: A party cannot deny having engaged in the transaction or having sent the electronic message.

-End Entity recognizes the industry’s endorsement of public key cryptography which utilizes public key Certificates to bind a person’s or computer system’s public key to its entity and to support symmetric encryption key exchange.
+End Entity acknowledges the industry’s endorsement of public key cryptography, which utilizes public key Certificates to bind a person’s or computer system’s public key to its entity and to support symmetric encryption key exchange.

-End Entity has reviewed these Business Practice Standards WEQ-012 with respect to industry guidelines for establishing a trusted PKI.
+.

 End Entity has evaluated each of its selected certification authority’s Certification Practices Statement in light of those industry standards as identified by the certification authority.

-End Entities shall be obligated to register their legal business identification and secure an industry recognized “Entity Code” that will be published in the NAESB EIR and used in all Subscriber applications submitted by, and Certificates issued to, that End Entity.
+End Entities shall be obligated to register their legal business identification and secure an “Entity Code” that will be published in the NAESB EIR and used in all Subscriber applications submitted by, and Certificates issued to, that End Entity.

-Entities shall also be required to identify, through the NAESB EIR, the specific Authorized Certification Authorities they have selected to use as their Authorized Certification Authority(ies) and acknowledge the following accompanying obligations:
+End Entities shall also be required to comply with the following requirements:

+Identify, through the NAESB EIR, the specific entity hey have selected to use as their certification authority(ies);:

-End Entity has executed all agreements and contracts with the registered Authorized Certification Authority(ies) as required by the Certificate Authority’s(ies) Certification Practices Statement necessary for the certificate authority(ies) to issue Certificates to the End Entity for use in securing electronic communications.
+Execute all agreements and contracts with the registered Authorized Certification Authority(ies) as required by the Certificate Authority’s(ies) Certification Practices Statement necessary for the certificate authority(ies) to issue Certificates to the End Entity for use in securing electronic communications.

-End Entity complies with all obligations required and stipulated by the Authorized Certification Authority in their certification practices agreement, e.g., certificate application procedures, Applicant identity proofing/verification, and certificate management practices.
+Comply with all obligations required and stipulated by the Authorized Certification Authority in their certification practices agreement, e.g., certificate application procedures, Applicant identity proofing/verification, and certificate management practices.

-End Entity affirms the establishment of a PKI certificate management program, has trained all affected employees in that program, and established controls to ensure compliance with that program.
+Confirm that it has a PKI certificate management program, has trained all affected employees in that program, and has established controls to ensure compliance with that program.
 This program shall include, but is not limited to:

 Certificate private key security and handling policy(ies)